Convince Your Manager¶

 SUBJECT: Professional Development: Documentation Community Conference

-I’d like to attend Write the Docs Prague, which takes place September 15-17, 2019, in Prague, Czech Republic.
-This three-day event explores the art and science of documentation, and covers a diverse range of topics related to documentation in the software industry.
+I’d like to attend Write the Docs Prague, which takes place October 18-20, 2020, online.
+This three-day online event explores the art and science of documentation, and covers a diverse range of topics related to documentation in the software industry.

 Write the Docs conferences bring together everyone who writes the docs – Tech Writers, Developers, Developer Relations, Customer Support – making the events an ideal networking opportunity.
 Each conference successfully combines a number of different event formats to deliver engaging, practical, and timely content.